KesneyFerro/FreedomChainsPolygon/README.md

 **Strengths:**

-- Data Security and Immutability: Using the blockchain Scroll, the system ensures that data is stored securely and permanently, without the possibility of alteration or adulteration.
+- Data Security and Immutability: Using the blockchain Polygon, the system ensures that data is stored securely and permanently, without the possibility of alteration or adulteration.
 - Operational Transparency: Blockchain technology provides a high level of transparency, allowing all transactions to be accessible and verifiable by authorized parties, strengthening trust in the system.
-- Easy Implementation and Usability: The efficiency of the blockchain Scroll in terms of very low transaction fees, facilitating the real implementation of the project with low concern for gas fees, compared to conventional systems.
+- Easy Implementation and Usability: The efficiency of the blockchain Polygon in terms of very low transaction fees, facilitating the real implementation of the project with low concern for gas fees, compared to conventional systems.
 - Flexible Adaptation and Integration: The ability to integrate with existing systems and adapt to specific regulations makes the system versatile and applicable in various jurisdictions.

 **Weaknesses:**